opencv/opencv/modules/gpu/doc/camera_calibration_and_3d_reconstruction.rst

     DiscTerm =  \min (disc \_ single \_ jump  \cdot \lvert f_1-f_2  \rvert , max \_ disc \_ term)

-For more details, see
+For more details, see [Q. Yang, L. Wang, and N. Ahuja.
+A constant-space belief propagation algorithm for stereo matching.
+In CVPR, 2010].
-qx_csbp ??
-.

 By default, ``StereoConstantSpaceBP`` uses floating-point arithmetics and the ``CV_32FC1`` type for messages.
 But it can also use fixed-point arithmetics and the ``CV_16SC1`` message type for better perfomance.
 To avoid an overflow in this case, the parameters must satisfy the following requirement: